oliviab598/oliviab598/README.md

-Hi, my name is Olivia Brown!
-I am a computer science major and mathematics minor with a data science concentration.
+Hi! my name is Olivia Brown :)

+I'm a computer science major and mathematics minor with a data science concentration.

-I attend Oberlin College, and will be graduating June 2025.
+I go to Oberlin College and will be graduating in June 2025.

 Please reach me at https://www.linkedin.com/in/oliviab598/.